nlpnlpnlp/BINGO/README.md

 --sparsity_lambda 1.0 --continuity_lambda 1.0" means $\lambda_1=1.0, \lambda_2=1.0$.
 BINGO can automatically learn and adapt these constraints.
 "--epochs 400" means we run 400 epochs and take the results when the "dev_acc" is best.

-**The previous version of our README contained a typo regarding adjusting “sparsity_percentage,” as we copied the wording from an earlier template.
-We have now corrected and updated the description accordingly.**

-**The hyperparameter files for all optimizers have been included.**

 ## 📊 Results
 You will get the result like "best_dev_epoch=42" at last.
 Then you need to find the result corresponding to the epoch with the number "42".